fbpx

 Our Inception

-• After determining North Carolina’s elected officials lack accurate data required to support needed solutions for North Carolina’s coastal resources, a coalition of fishers, business leaders, and concerned citizens develops plans for a research and education focused 501(C)3 nonprofit organization.
+In response to an evident lack of accurate data and research needed to effectively manage North Carolina’s coastal resources, a coalition of business leaders, fishers, and concerned citizens devised plans for an innovative, science and education-focused 501(C)3 nonprofit organization.

 2017